 The same thing may work for some wildlife photography or any other environment where the clacking sound of a shutter just isn’t acceptable.

-4: It's Time to Change Brands
+4: Buy a New Camera Because It’s Time to Change Brands

 This is a big step, but worth considering.
-In the early 2000's, a lot of Nikon shooters decided to switch to Canon because they felt that the quality was better “over there.”
-Canons had less noise on their sensors, and one photographer who switched claimed that Canon lenses were so good you could just lick them.
+In the early 2000’s, a lot of Nikon shooters decided to switch to Canon because they felt that the quality was better “over there.”
+Canons had less noise on their sensors, and one photographer claimed that Canon lenses were so good you could just lick them.

 I didn’t switch, though.